sandeep-up/first-git-file/README.md

-# first-git-file
+# HTML
- this is my first git file
+This is basic html project and much more work has to be done on this.